A numerically stable communication-avoiding s-step GMRES algorithm: Results on parallel scaling performance

+First, it is observed that the scalability of SpMV/MPK kernels, represented by the blue-themed bars in~\Cref{fig:weakscaling}, demonstrates consistent behavior across all parallel experiments.
+There is no discernible difference observed between the performance of SpMV in column-wise GMRES algorithms and that of MPK in s-step GMRES algorithms for most sizes.
+At a very large scale (1024 nodes or more), the MPK kernels in $s$-step GMRES algorithms seem to be slightly faster than SpMVs in column-based GMRES variants.
+Since MPK kernels have a similar number of floating point operations as SpMVs, the main difference comes from the fact that multiple SpMVs are called consecutively in MPKs before orthogonalization.
+Hence, we conjecture that the minor speedup is a result of better cache usage during the consecutive application of SpMVs in MPKs.
+Nevertheless, the SpMV/MPK kernels scale fairly well from 1 to 2048 nodes.

-Lastly, other miscellaneous operations such as updating the upper Hessenberg matrix and checking for stopping criteria are included, but their timings are minimal compared to computationally intensive tasks such as SpMVs and orthogonalizations.
-Therefore, their timings do not affect the scaling performance of the algorithm.
+Furthermore, miscellaneous operations, including updating the upper Hessenberg matrix and checking for stopping criteria, are incorporated into the algorithm.
+However, their execution times are negligible compared to computationally intensive tasks such as SpMV multiplications and orthogonalizations.
+Consequently, the timings of these miscellaneous operations have minimal impact on the scaling performance of the algorithm.

+Given the favorable scalability demonstrated by the SpMV/MPK kernel and minimal computational cost associated with other miscellaneous operations, our attention is directed towards the orthogonalization process for further discussion.

+We compare the orthogonalization step among the four algorithms in~\Cref{fig:weakscaling} (green-themed bars).
+We first note that the orthogonalization step of MGS-GMRES demonstrates poor scalability as the number of nodes increases.
+This scalability issue primarily arises from the polynomial increase in the communication costs associated with a larger number of global reductions.
+It is worth recalling that for $s$ iterations, the number of global reductions in MGS grows quadratically as $O(s^2)$.

+In contrast, the orthogonalization process in CGS2-GMRES exhibits improved scalability.
+This is attributed to the fact that the total number of global reductions in CGS2-GMRES is on the order of $O(s)$, resulting in a slower rate of increase in orthogonalization time with respect to the number of iterations $s$.
+However, it is important to note that the overall orthogonalization time in CGS2-GMRES is longer than that in MGS-GMRES.
+This is primarily due to the re-orthogonalization step in CGS2, which effectively doubles the computational cost of the CGS orthogonalization process.
+Consequently, the overall duration of the orthogonalization step in CGS2-GMRES is approximately twice as long as that in MGS-GMRES on a single node.
+The difference between the two diminishes with increasing number of nodes due to the overwhelming communication costs in MGS.

+The performance of BCGS2-TSQR-GMRES surpasses that of CGS2-GMRES.
+BCGS2-TSQR demonstrates superior performance even on a single node compared to CGS2.
+This is largely attributed to speedup from the local QR LAPACK routines, \texttt{geqrf} and {orgqr}, in TSQR.
+Additionally, BCGS2-TSQR exhibits close-to-linear scalability by requiring only $O(1)$ global reductions for computing $s$ Krylov basis vectors.
+TSQR employs custom tree reductions of local QR factorizations.
+The theoretical communication costs are comparable to those of conventional global reductions.
+In practice, we do observe fairly constant communication costs across the weak scaling tests.
+However, it is worth highlighting that despite the enhanced performance of BCGS2-TSQR-GMRES compared to CGS2-GMRES, BCGS2-TSQR still falls short of MGS-GMRES for at one node.
+This discrepancy arises from the fact that BCGS2-TSQR involves approximately twice the number of floating-point operations as MGS-GMRES due to the re-orthogonalization process.